 - 12% for the construction of complexes, buildings, etc. that are sold to the purchaser along with the land.

-- The GST Council approves a transition plan to apply a 5% tax rate on housing under construction and 1% on affordable housing.
+- 5% on housing under construction and 1% on affordable housing.

 The GST rate for the under-construction property will be